skismile/team-Sephora_project/README.md

 ###  lookalike of website <span>Sephora Clone<span>

  <h2>Welcome to this repo</h2>
- We are team of 6 members (  Dhruv Gupta,SK Ismile, Mitresh, Ranjit Das, Rajnikant Arya, Himanshu Singh) has completed the task in 5 days and Given our best efforts to Construct this project.
+ We are team of 6 members ( Dhruv Gupta, SK Ismile, Mitresh, Ranjit Das, Rajnikant Arya, Himanshu Singh ) has completed the task in 5 days and Given our best efforts to Construct this project.
 In case of any suggestion and query feel free to connect us.

  <h1>TOOLS AND TECHNOLOGY USED ></h1>
-  <li>HTML (through React)</li>
+  <li>HTML</li>
   <li>css</li>
 <li>javascript</li>
 <li>font Awesom icons</li>